alanlivio/bash-helpers/README.md

 Alternative, you can see the [skel/.bashrc](skel/.bashrc) as example.

-On Win, you run the above command at GitaBash installed with [GitForWindows](https://gitforwindows.org).
+On Win, you run the above program at GitaBash installed with [GitForWindows](https://gitforwindows.org).
 If you also use WSL, you can share the same BH repo by doing a symbolic link to it with `ln -s /mnt/c/<user>/.bh ~/.bh`.

 ## OS-dependent samples